Re-Grant Guidelines & Application

 We will cover the same material at both workshops.
 Links to be provided.

 All grant funded projects, programs and general operation support will be reviewed on an individual basis to determine eligibility.
 Below is an overview of what funding may and may not be used for.
 Please speak with the Division if you have any questions.

 The following expenses are eligible for General Operating Support:

 - Printing, publicity, marketing

 - Equipment purchase, installation, and lease (e.g., computers, office furnishings, files)

 - Utilities and HVAC (purchase, installation, and operational costs of heating, ventilation, and air conditioning)

-- Maintenance of collections and the interiors of structures (Note: Interior construction is not considered maintenance and is not an eligible expense.)
+- Maintenance of collections and the interiors of structures (i.e., most routine maintenance) (Note: Interior construction and other cyclic maintenance is not an eligible expense.)